Jimena Espinoza

-Jimena Rumini Espinoza Vecco (born September 16, 1989 in Lima) is a Peruvian model and beauty pageant titleholder who won Miss Perú 2014 and represented Peru at the Miss Universe 2014 pageant.
+Jimena Rumini Espinoza Vecco (born September 16, 1989, in Lima) is a Peruvian model and beauty pageant titleholder who won Miss Perú 2014 and represented Peru at the Miss Universe 2014 pageant.

 Early life

-Jimena Espinoza is graduate Marketing at San Ignacio de Loyola University.
-Jimena is Top Model Professional.
+Jimena Espinoza is a Marketing graduate of San Ignacio de Loyola University.
+She is a Top Model Professional.

 Pageantry

 Miss Perú 2014

-Espinoza was crowned as Miss Perú 2014 represented Lima and competed at Miss Universe 2014.
-The 61st Miss Peru pageant held on April 12, 2014 in Parque de la Amistad in Lima, Peru.
+Espinoza was crowned as Miss Perú 2014, and represented Lima and competed at Miss Universe 2014.
+The 61st Miss Peru pageant was held on April 12, 2014, in Parque de la Amistad in Lima, Peru.
 The outgoing titleholder of Miss Perú 2013, Cindy Mejía of Lima, crowned her successor at the end of the event.
-The pageant televised live on Panamericana Television.
+The pageant was televised live on Panamericana Television.

 Miss Universe 2014

 Espinoza represented Peru at Miss Universe 2014, but didn't make it to the Top 15.